A ‘space for wonder’

 Conclusion

-The beauty about my discipline (the arts) is that allows me to be creative in finding ways to express what I research, and linking to other areas of interest.
-I think also is my willingness to explore and embrace a ‘space for wonder’ (see: ‘Imagining the Invisible’ blog post), the ‘blurry space’ where things are not always clear but are worth recording, it is this space that allows the magic to happen, is what brings the research to life.
+The beauty about my approach to research is that creativity allows me to always look for new ways to express what I research, and linking what I encounter to other areas of interest.
+My willingness to explore and embrace a ‘space for wonder’ (see: ‘Imagining the Invisible’ blog post), the ‘blurry space’ where things are not always clear but are worth recording, is what allows the magic to happen, is what brings the research to life.

 I keep aiming to embrace the clearings, physically and conceptually.